krzentner/language-world/data/text-davinci-003/chain_md/button-press-topdown-3.md

 Steps:  1.
-Line up the gripper as viewed from above  2.
-Push down on the button from the top Because this is "topdown", we just need to line up the gripper from above.
-Line up the robot's gripper from above.
+Put gripper above button  2.
+Push gripper down on the button  3.
+Push button down all the way
-    - When the robot's gripper is not vertically aligned with button, the robot should put gripper above button.
+- When the robot's gripper is not vertically aligned with the button, the robot should put gripper above button.
-    Now that the gripper is lined up, just push down on the button.
+- When the robot's gripper is vertically aligned with button and the robot's gripper is not near the button, the robot should push gripper down on the button.
-    - When the robot's gripper is vertically aligned with button, the robot should push down on button.
+- When the robot's gripper is near the button, the robot should push button down all the way.